JkellerX/restful-booker-API-Tests/PerformanceTests.md

 6. Go to the request: GetBookingIds (filter by name).
 7. Navigate to the "Tests" tab and select the test script: "Check if response time is less than 200 ms"; save it.
 8. Run performance tests: Select the test collection and click the "Run" button in Postman.
-9. Set options: see attachment 1.
+9. Set options: see attachment.
 10. Start the test.
 11. Perform 3 tests at 3 different time intervals.